 Welcome to the summer American Astronomical Society (AAS) meeting in Denver, Colorado!
 Astrobites is attending the conference as usual, and we will report highlights from each day here.
 If you’d like to see more timely updates during the day, we encourage you to search the #aas232 hashtag on twitter.
-We’ll be posting once a day during the meeting, so be sure the visit the site often to catch all the news!
+We’ll be posting once a day during the meeting, so be sure to visit the site often to catch all the news!

 Plenary Lecture: Small Interstellar Molecules and What They Tell Us (by Kerry Hensley)